The Global STEM Education Center

 Board of Directors, Global STEM Education, Inc since 2016

-In her previous leadership role, as Engineering Director for the Intelligence, Surveillance and Reconnaissance Solutions (ISRS) Business Area she was the engineering authority for all engineering activities within ISRS; including technology and product roadmaps, resource allocation, domain training and engineering execution on proposals and programs.
+Lisa is the Vice President, BAE Systems.
+In her previous leadership roles, as a Deputy Vice President and prior to that, as Engineering Director for the Intelligence, Surveillance and Reconnaissance Solutions (ISRS) Business Area she was the engineering authority for all engineering activities within ISRS; including technology and product roadmaps, resource allocation, domain training and engineering execution on proposals and programs.
 Prior to this role, Lisa was the Director of the Integrated Vision Solutions Product Line for the Survivability and Targeting Solutions Business Area within the Electronic Solutions Sector at BAE Systems in Austin, Texas.
 In this role, Lisa was responsible for the strategy, product development and program execution of platform-based situational awareness products, force protection, base defense as well as advanced mission electronics and embedded training systems.
 She has also served as the Director of Soldier Solution Product Line for the Soldiers and Vehicle Solutions Business Area.
 Having recently joined BAE Systems 6 years ago, she brings with her over 30 years of experience in the aerospace and defense industry.
 Her roles have ranged from research and development, high volume manufacturing, supply chain program management and new business capture.
 Lisa has experience in Lean Product Development and Six Sigma.
 Lisa received a Master of Science in Physics from Northeastern University.
 She is a member of several professional societies including Society of Women Engineers and the National Defense Industry Association.
 Lisa has served as chairperson for The DOME (Diversity and Outreach for Math and Engineering) Foundation board of directors and is currently serving on the board of GSTEM (Global Diversity and STEM Education).
 She has previously held positions on the Massachusetts High Technology Council, NH High Technology Council and Natick Science & Technology Board of Directors.